 - A. General.
 Every division, except T-Ball and 5T, shall hold a competitive tournament at the end of the regular season.
 These tournaments may be single or double elimination and may be arranged by flights.
 The format of the tournaments shall be determined by the Executive Committee.
-AA, AAA and Majors teams will be seeded by order of finish, using any required tie breakers specified above to determine final standings. - Rules.
+AA, AAA and Majors teams will be seeded by order of finish, using any required tie breakers specified below to determine final standings. - Rules.
 Regular season rules shall apply, except in "A" where score will be kept, and as set forth below. - C. Game Limits.
 For all post-season games, there are no inning limits for games tied after regulation play, except as outlined below.
-But, if a game at any level is stopped for either weather or darkness, and has progressed four complete innings or more (3 1⁄2 innings if the home team is ahead), the game will be considered a complete game. - For Non-Majors games, when the losing team cannot score enough runs to tie or win a game because of run limits, the game shall end. - For AAA games and below, no new inning will begin after 2 hours and 15 minutes, unless the game is tied and it is an elimination game (pool play games are NOT considered elimination games.) - If the outcome of the game (win/loss) has been determined at the 2-hour 15 mark, the game will end after the losing team has completed its at-bats during the current (and last) inning.
+But, if a game at any level is stopped for either weather or darkness, and has progressed four complete innings or more (3 1⁄2 innings if the home team is ahead), the game will be considered a complete game. - For Non-Majors games, when the losing team cannot score enough runs to tie or win a game because of run limits, the game shall end. - For AAA and AA games, no new inning will begin after 2 hours and 15 minutes, unless the game is tied and it is an elimination game.
+For 1A games, no new inning will begin after 2 hours, unless the game is tied and it is an elimination game (pool play games are NOT considered elimination games). - If the outcome of the game (win/loss) has been determined at the 2-hour 15 mark (2-hour mark for 1A), the game will end after the losing team has completed its at-bats during the current (and last) inning.